 37 He said to him, “You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind.

 38 This is the greatest and the first commandment.

 39 The second is like it: You shall love your neighbor as yourself.

 40 The whole law and the prophets depend on these two commandments.”

 Reflection: Proof of Love

 Good News: The greatest commandment is to love God and your neighbor as yourself.

 “Which commandment in the law is the greatest?”
 This is a very good question maliciously posed by a scholar of the law.
 He is not actually interested in gaining new knowledge but only to test Jesus.
 Nevertheless, our Lord obligingly responded with two answers.
 First, love God with your total being.
 Second, love your neighbor as yourself.
 He mentions further that the whole law and the prophets depend on these two commandments.

 How do we love God with all our heart, soul, and mind?
 First of all, we cannot give what we do not have.
-We cannot love God without know first and experiencing that He love us first.
+We cannot love God without knowing Him and experiencing that He loved us first.
 “We love because he first loved us” (1 John 4:19).

-Loving God therefore means to serve Him alone and to give Him glorify in everything that we think, do, or say.
+Loving God therefore means to serve Him alone and to give Him glory in everything that we think, do, or say.